AdobeDocs/experience-manager-64.en/help/forms/using/using-aem-translation-workflow-to-localize-adaptive-forms.md

 noindex: true
 ---

-# Using AEM translation workflow to localize adaptive forms and document of record{#using-aem-translation-workflow-to-localize-adaptive-forms-and-document-of-record}
+# Using AEM translation workflow to localize adaptive forms and document of record {#using-aem-translation-workflow-to-localize-adaptive-forms-and-document-of-record}

 Localized forms help you serve a wider audience across geographies.
 Adobe Experience Manager translation workflow helps you localize adaptive forms and their documents of record .
 You can use **machine translation** or **human translators** to localize an adaptive form.